Everyone deserves the 4-day workweek.

 Reduces carbon emissions

-Advances gender equity and balancing of domestic labor
+Advances gender equity

 It’s Time to Change the Workweek